 Off-Campus Alcohol Conduct Policy

-Off-campus situations involving the illegal use of alcohol and/or unlawful conduct clearly impact the University community and require additional policies and procedures.
+In the course of the year, off-campus situations involving the illegal use of alcohol and/or unlawful conduct that affect the University community and its neighboring communities may occur.
+These additional policies and procedures may apply.

-New York City Police Officers, in their discretion, will intervene when students are observed to be engaging in unlawful conduct and may confiscate their student identification cards.
+Students should be aware that New York City Police Officers, in their discretion, will intervene when students are observed to be engaging in unlawful conduct and may confiscate their student identification cards.
 At the same time, the officer will make a report as to the behavior of the student and submit both the card(s) and the report(s) to the Fordham Department of Public Safety.
-Students who were apprehended in violation of the law should be able to retrieve their IDs at the Department of Public Safety no later than one day after the violation.
+Students who have been apprehended in violation of the law should be able to retrieve their IDs at the Department of Public Safety no later than one day after the violation.

-The reports will be sent to the Dean of Student’s Office and the student will face student conduct violations.
+The NYPD reports may be sent to the Office of the Dean of Student’s for the campus and the student may be held responsible through the student conduct process.
 A student conduct hearing will be scheduled as necessary and appropriate.
-The following sanctions will be assessed:
+Appropriate sanctions will be applied.

 Nothing contained in this policy will be deemed to preclude the imposition of additional University sanctions for other violations of the Code of Conduct which might arise simultaneously or in proximity to these offenses.
 Nothing in this policy should be construed to afford the student a right to protection against lawful, criminal prosecution by New York City Police or other appropriate civil authorities.
 The University reserves the right to remove and disenroll any student who has been convicted by a court of competent jurisdiction of any felony or misdemeanor crime.

-In connection with parents’ notification, and in accordance with the policies set forth in this handbook, a student will be considered a dependent, enabling notification of parents, unless the student can establish proof to the contrary directly to the Dean of Students.
+The University also reserves the right to notify parents in some instances, and in accordance with the policies set forth in this handbook.
+A student will be considered a dependent, enabling notification of parents, unless the student can establish proof to the contrary directly to the Dean of Students.